 The scanner you see in the background was the Generation v3 (the version right before the current one).
 This scanner version still had a dome shape.

-On the left we created two images that showcase the difference between a simple and complex material digitization technology.
-(To be able to better compare the two images please click on them and use your left and right key to switch between the two images.)
+Below we created two images that showcase the difference between a simple and complex material digitization technology.

 The first image is rendered by using a simple digitization technology (it is a flat image captured by a single camera from the top).
 It appears similar to the original sample in terms of color and pattern.